-Bookshop Day has been taking place on the very first Saturday in October every year since 2016.
-This year it will take place on October 7.
+Bookshop Day will take place on October 5 this year.
 October is a good time for new books to come out in the run-up to Christmas.
 For Bookshop Day and the start of the important fall selling season, bookshop owners are encouraged to hold parties, events, and book signings in their stores.
 Every year, more than a thousand bookshops across the country participate in Bookshop Day.
 They hold special events, make unique window displays, and so on.
 It’s part of the Books Are My Bag campaign, which is run by the Booksellers Association.

 History of Bookshop Day